kuchiPie/Fun-tastic/README.md

 # Fun-tastic
+Welcome to a world where learning is fun and engaging!
+Our end-to-end teaching-learning platform is not just any ordinary educational tool, but a place where children will be able to learn from their favorite cartoons.
+Imagine a world where students are excited to learn, and teachers are thrilled to teach.

-An end-to-end teaching-learning platform where children will learn from their favorite toons.
-Teachers can upload their teaching videos which would be animated by the platform and then mapped to the favourite cartoon.
-The virtual agent in the form of favorite cartoon can also solve children's doubts and curious questions.
+Our platform offers a unique feature that allows teachers to upload their teaching videos, which will be animated by our platform and mapped to the students' favorite cartoon characters.
+This means that students will be able to learn from their beloved cartoon characters, making the entire experience more exciting and memorable.

+But that's not all!
+Our platform also includes a virtual agent in the form of the favorite cartoon character.
+This virtual agent will be able to solve students' doubts and answer their curious questions, making the learning experience even more interactive and engaging.

+With our platform, students will be able to learn in a way that is both entertaining and effective.
+They will be able to immerse themselves in a world of learning, where their favorite cartoon characters come to life and guide them through the educational process.

 ## Tech-Stack
 1. MERN stack